MicrosoftDocs/altspace-vr/altspace-vr/tutorials/creating-an-event.md

 | World copied | Using a world space for a repeated event permits persistent customization.
 Signs, images, spawn points, and other customizations are maintained from event to event rather than customizing the event space each time. |
 | Customize Event World | When an event is created, the template or imported world is copied and locked into that event.
 You may make changes to the event world and not impact the original world, and the other way around.
 Consider adding holiday decorations, pictures, or other decorative one-time use world editor elements to make the event space more enjoyable and appropriate to the event. |

-Modifications made to the original world won't be in the event world unless the event space is updated.
-Use the **RE-IMPORT WORLD** button on the event web page.
-Allow 2-3 minutes for the sync to complete.
-If the event space hasn't changed, go to **Settings > Moderate > Reset Space** to reset the event space.
+Modifications made to the original world won't be in the event world unless the event space is updated:
+1. Use the **RE-IMPORT WORLD** button on the event web page.
+2. Allow 2-3 minutes for the sync to complete.
+3. If the event space hasn't changed, go to **Settings > Moderate > Reset Space** to reset the event space.
 You'll Reset Space a lot as a world builder!

-If there are any technical issues, such as some elements not loading properly, go to your AltspaceVR menu, then **Settings > Moderate > Reset Space** to reset the event space to see the new changes.
+If you have technical issues, like elements not loading properly, go to your AltspaceVR menu and select **Settings > Moderate > Reset Space** to reset the event space and see the new changes.
 Windows PC users in 2D may use the keyboard shortcut: **CTRL + ALT + R** in AltspaceVR to quickly Reset Space.

 ## Creating Your Event and Event Space or World